mralvern/InvestMates/README.md

 Project Scope (Expanded):
 We want to create a web application that is easy to use where users are able to access data that they have previously keyed.
 This data will be tied to their individual accounts and can be editted to their preference.
 Users of the app should have the freedom to add, remove, and modify the stocks and the quantity of those stocks in their portfolio according to their preference.
 This is necessary as the stock market is ever changing and the liberity to change their portfolio is a key feature for investors.

+The other platforms available right now only show the stocks that you have purchased through them.
+However, with InvestMates, stocks from every platform can be manually keyed into their account to track on a centralised platform.

 The application would automatically help them calculate their total asset value and their Gain/Loss on their position.
 At a glance, users of the app should be able to see 2 key sets of information; how their stocks are performing and their total asset value.